OfficeDev/office-scripts-docs/docs/resources/scenarios/analyze-web-downloads.md

 This sample was demoed as part of the Office Add-ins developer community call for February 2020.

+> [!VIDEO https://www.youtube.com/embed/vPEqbb7t6-Y?start=154]

 > [!NOTE]
-> The code shown in this video uses an older API model.
+> The code shown in this video uses an [older, async API model](../../develop/excel-async-model.md).
 The sample presented on this page has been updated, but the code looks a little different from the recording.
 The changes don't affect the behavior of the script or the other content in the presenter's demo.

-> [!VIDEO https://www.youtube.com/embed/vPEqbb7t6-Y?start=154]

 ## Setup instructions